Title: On the Verge (Prelude to an Admission of Love)

 “A close one,” Walker states the obvious.
 “I’ll clean and bandage it.
 Here, sit on the exam table and stick this in your mouth.”
 He holds out a mercury-style thermometer and waits for Mulder to open up.
 “Under your tongue, please.”

 Mulder obliges and is silenced for several minutes.
 He shivers and wishes someone would turn up the heat.
-Walker dabs antiseptic on his wound and applies a fresh bandage.
+Walker dabs disinfectant on his wound and applies a fresh bandage.
 It stings but Walker is gentle, methodical.

 “There’s a bit of infection setting in.
 I’ll give you some antibiotics to clear it up.
 Was an MRI taken?”